AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/guide/raspberry-pi/index.md

 1. Exit the utility, and reboot.
 1. Download [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) onto your computer, install, and run.
 See also [Virtual Network Computing](https://www.raspberrypi.org/documentation/remote-access/vnc/).
 <img src="vnc.png" width="600">
-Now, to access your RPi from your computer, you can use VNC Viewer with its File Manager, Text Editor, Terminal, and Browser, and/or you can use a Secure Shell with <code>vi</code>, <code>nano</code>, etc.
+Now, to access your RPi from your computer, you can use VNC Viewer with its File Manager, Text Editor, Terminal, and Browser.

-### Finish up
+### Last steps

 1. Change your password:
 <pre>